sfluhrer/ml-kem-security-considerations/draft-sfluhrer-cfrg-ml-kem-security-considerations.md

 generating a fresh public and private keypair for each exchange, Alice may generate a public key once, and then publish that public key, and use it for multiple incoming ciphertexts, generating multiple shared secret keys.
-While this is safe, it is recommended that if the protocol already has Alice send Bob her unauthenticated public key, she should generate a fresh keypair each time
+While this is safe, it is recommended that if the protocol already has Alice send Bob her unauthenticated public key, they should generate a fresh keypair each time
 (and zeroize the private key immediately after ML-KEM.Decaps()) to obtain Perfect Forward Secrecy.
 Generally key generation of ML-KEM is very fast (see
 {{par-perf}}).
 Hence, if Alice generates a fresh ML-KEM key each time, then even if Alice&apos;s system is subverted (either by a hacker or